New South Wales women's cricket team

-The New South Wales Women cricket team, also known as the New South Wales Breakers, is the women's representative cricket team for the Australian State of New South Wales.
+The New South Wales women's cricket team, also known as the New South Wales Breakers, is the women's representative cricket team for the Australian State of New South Wales.
 They play most of their home games at North Sydney Oval and they also use Hurstville Oval, Sydney and Blacktown ISP Oval, Sydney.
 They compete in the Women's National Cricket League (WNCL), the premier 50-over women's cricket tournament in Australia, and are by far its most successful team, having won 20 titles.
 They previously played in the now-defunct Australian Women's Twenty20 Cup and Australian Women's Cricket Championships.

 History

 1891–1930: Early history

 New South Wales's first recorded match was against Victoria on 17 March 1891, however, the result is unknown.
 Their first match with a known result was also against Victoria, with New South Wales winning a one-day, two innings match by 53 runs on 21 April 1930.